Nivetha200111/Clipsy/README.md

-# LinkedIn Content Formatter Tool
+# Clipsy - LinkedIn Content Formatter Tool

 A web application that helps users create and format LinkedIn-friendly content with perfect display, fonts, and alignment when pasted into LinkedIn.